 How might PNC Legal be able to assist?

-If your legal service provider has made a mistake which has caused you to suffer financial loss, it may be more appropriate for you to pursue a claim for professional negligence, rather than make a complaint to the Legal Ombudsman.
+If your legal service provider has made a mistake which has caused you to suffer significant financial loss, it may be more appropriate for you to pursue a claim for professional negligence, rather than make a complaint to the Legal Ombudsman.

 At PNC Legal there is much more than just the fact that we specialise exclusively in resolving claims for professional negligence that sets us apart from most other solicitors.